 Mr Zeman was 73 at the time he was re-elected, and bet on a populist anti-immigration stance to narrowly beat Jiri Drahos, a mainstream pro-European academic, in the run-off vote.

-An economist by training, President Zeman is the last of the trio of heavyweights who shaped the country's post-1989 history, along with Vaclav Havel, the anti-communist dissident and later president who died in 2011, and Vaclav Klaus, a former centre-right prime minister and president in 2003-2013.
+President Zeman is the last of the trio of heavyweights who shaped the country's post-1989 history, along with Vaclav Havel, the anti-communist dissident and later president who died in 2011, and Vaclav Klaus, a former centre-right prime minister and president in 2003-2013.

-Prime minister: Andrej Babis
+Prime minister: Petr Fiala

 Private radio and TV stations provide stiff competition for their public rivals.

 Public broadcaster Ceska Televize runs several networks, including a 24-hour news channel.